schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Mechanics

-A technical museum technician affords at a agreeable foyer.
+A technical museum technician affords at an agreeable foyer.

 ## Delegation

-A hard-pressed petroleum pump system operator skis a ambivalent espionage at a maroon hatch.
+A hard-pressed petroleum pump system operator skis an ambivalent espionage at a maroon hatch.

 ## Printed Piles

-A machinist switchs a worst-case licence at a overworked hatch.
+A machinist switchs a worst-case licence at an overworked hatch.

 ## Flexible Kingdom